 However, this part of the Program is now mostly used by refugees already in Ausralia to bring over their family, in the absence of alternatives to family reunion.
 As the person proposing (the ‘proposer’) for a person to be resettled must take on certain obligations to support that person, it is also generally cheaper for the government to give a SHP visa.

 These factors may explain why the numbers of SHP visas have increased over the years.

-Our recommendation: Restoring the Refugee and Humanitarian Program immediately to 20,000 and increasing the size of the Program to between 27,000 and 30,000 places annually within three years, and increasing each year in light of global needs (Platform for Change).
+Restoring the Refugee and Humanitarian Program immediately to 20,000 and increasing the size of the Program to between 27,000 and 30,000 places annually within three years, and increasing each year in light of global needs (Platform for Change).

 Women at Risk visas

 A much smaller part of the Program, but a very welcome one, is the introduction of Women at Risk visas.
 This visa category is reserved for women and their children or other dependents living outside their home country, who do not have a male relative who can protect them, and are in danger of victimisation harassment or serious abuse because of their gender.
 They are therefore often extremely vulnerable people in refugee camps or in countries where they are seeking refuge.